 TRIO MEDIÆVAL

-Trio Mediæval has toured extensively in Europe and USA, and has visited Japan, Hong Kong, Macau, South Korea, and most recently, Australia.
-The trio has been invited to appear on the most prestigious stages in the world, including Wigmore Hall, the Concertgebouw in Amsterdam, Vienna Konzerthaus, Carnegie Hall and the Kennedy Center.
-After releasing seven recordings on ECM Records between 2001 and 2017, the trio began a collaboration with Morten Lindberg and the 2L label in Norway, with new releases planned for 2021 and 2022.
+Trio Mediæval has toured extensively in Europe and USA, and has visited Japan, Hong Kong, Macau, South Korea, and Australia.
+The group has performed in a variety of venues: churches, cathedrals, monasteries, farms, clubs, industrial spaces, private homes, outdoor arenas and museums and has been invited to appear on the most prestigious stages in the world, including Wigmore Hall, Concertgebouw in Amsterdam, Vienna Konzerthaus, Carnegie Hall and the Kennedy Center.
+After releasing seven recordings on ECM Records between 2001 and 2017, the trio began a collaboration with Morten Lindberg and the 2L label in Norway.
+The ensemble has now released three albums on 2L: Solacium (2021), An Old Hall Ladymass (2023) and YULE (2024).
+Trio Mediæval became a member of the European Early Music Network REMA in 2025.

 ANNA MARIA FRIMAN